ashutoshmjain/gita/src/thought.md

 ----

+[^knowledge]: "Knowledge" is hidden in the granular details whereas "Information" is the art of hiding the details.
+A git repository is a good tool to develop a mental model that contrasts "knowledge" from "information".
+A git repository typically comes with a readme file - a description of what the code is intended for.
+This readme file is "information".
+Most of the time, we may use the code based on the instructions in the readme file - without even knowing the language in which it was written.
+The information has utility value though utility is NOT knowledge.
+The "knowledge" is locked in the commits of the repository - how the developer improved the code over successive iterations.
+Sometimes because she herself was not satisfied and other times because someone raised an issue.
+Every commit may have some documentation though it is almost impossible to appreciate all the changes that lead to a successful piece of code.
+"Information" (the utility value) is for every seeker of utility whereas the "knowledge" stays only with the developer who performs repeated actions to improve the code.
+"Knowledge" can't be communicated because communication must be limited to a catchy narrative or else it gets incomprehensible.
+Mathematically speaking: "knowledge" = "Information" + "Yazna" (appropriate `Karma` done on regular basis).
+Since "information" is freely available (massless), the only substantive element is `Karma`.

+---

 [^aiSafety]:  AI is still in its early days, and we already see calls for regulation not only from nation states but also from large corporations.
 No wonder `open AI` turned closed source :-) Such pressures are going to increase many fold  as we combine AI with next gen automation.
 It is not hard to imagine independent AI based attempts to improve productivity are barred from existing value exchange systems (fiat currencies).
 In such a scenario, truly open AIs must have a permission-less, censor resistant and immutable value exchange system.
 Such a system must be beyond the need of "Trust" in institutions that are anyway trying to establish control.
 Instead, "Trust" must be based on open code.
 Bitcoin is such a reference system.
 - as a direct fallout such independent AIs must subscribe to the core philosophy - permission less and censor resistant flow of information.
 Nostr is a reference implementation of such a model.